 The Construction Noise Management levels have been established for the nearest noise sensitive residential and Hospital receivers.
 For mix use residential/office receivers, $L{Aeq(15min)}$ values are set to be 68dB(A) for noise affected and 75dB(A) for Highly Noise Affected for when occupied through the day.
-For medical receivers, the nominated $L{Aeq(15min)}$ values are set to be 55dB(A) for internal noise monitoring and 65dB(A) for external noise monitoring as shown in Table 5.
+For medical receivers, the nominated $L{Aeq(15min)}$ values are set to be 55dB(A) for internal noise within Administration room, 45dB(A) within the wash bay room on level 2 and 65dB(A) for external noise monitoring as shown in Table 5.